BloomTech-Labs/human-rights-first-police-be-a/README.md

 # Human Rights First: Blue Witness

-WE ARE USING AND PULLING DATA FROM DS DATABASE what routers are currently being used authrouter is currently not in place
-Validation middleware in util validation schema swagger docs link to deployed backend

-document any known limitations to endpoints

-instructions for setting up locally?
-ElephantSQL

-seeding legacyIncidents is for first time seeding of a new table with pre-approved incidents from outsource github repository

 You can find the deployed project at [Human Rights First - Blue Witness](https://a.humanrightsfirst.dev/).

 ## Most Recent Contributors